Is A Snap On Tool Box Worth Buying? If Not, What Is?

 We’ve already talked about price so we won’t beat a dead horse.
 The price isn’t unjustified, but it is very high.

 A Snap On tool box will only work well for certain users.
 It is great for outfitting a permanent workshop but you’d never want to use it to transport tools.
 You could have Snap-On tool chests built into the back of a specialized repair vehicle but modding out a custom vehicle is a whole new stratum of expensive.

 If you need to move your tools and equipment more than 15 feet at a time or plan on using them outside at all, you’ll need something else entirely.

 Different Versions And Products In The Snap On Tool Box Line

 Snap On 100th anniversary tool box

-This is a somewhat rare collector’s item, so expect to pay a premium.
-It is 54 inches wide and 24 inches deep.
-It consists of a wheeled bottom box with several full and half-length drawers, as well as a large top box.
+This is a somewhat rare collector’s item so expect to pay a premium.
+It is 54 inches wide and 24 inches deep and consists of a wheeled bottom box with several full and half-length drawers and a large top box.